kelp404/mongoose-profiler/README.md

 [![Actions Status](https://github.com/kelp404/mongoose-profiler/workflows/build/badge.svg)](https://github.com/kelp404/mongoose-profiler/actions)

 This is a [mongoose](https://mongoosejs.com) plugin for tuning performance.
 It will show the [explain results](https://docs.mongodb.com/manual/reference/explain-results/) on the console when the query is slow.
 Such as mongodb scans all documents in the collection without index.
+**Don't use it on production.**

 ## Installation
 ```bash